 All manuscripts submitted to Mini-invasive Surgery are screened using CrossCheck powered by iThenticate to identify any plagiarized content.
 Your study must also meet all ethical requirements as outlined in our Editorial Policies.
 If the manuscript does not pass any of these checks, we may return it to you for further revisions or decline to consider your study for publication.

 Mini-invasive Surgery operates a single-blind review process, which means that reviewers know the names of authors, but the names of the reviewers are hidden from the authors.
-The scientific quality of the research described in the manuscript is assessed by a minimum of two independent expert reviewers.
+The scientific quality of the research described in the manuscript is assessed by a minimum of three independent expert reviewers.
 The Academic Editors are responsible for the final decision regarding acceptance or rejection of the manuscript.Confidentiality

 All information contained in your manuscript and acquired during the review process will be held in the strictest confidence.

 Your research will be judged on scientific soundness only, not on its perceived impact as judged by Editors or referees.
 There are three possible decisions: Accept (your study satisfies all publication criteria), Invitation to Revise (more work is required to satisfy all criteria), and Reject (your study fails to satisfy key criteria and it is highly unlikely that further work can address its shortcomings).
 All of the following publication criteria must be fulfilled to enable your manuscript to be accepted for publication: